 3) You need to ensure that you can track metrics in your new technology.
 If you can’t measure your impact, you’ve failed.

 Your new technology will be different from your old one in many ways.
-Identify all of the metrics you tracked in your old technology, as well as all of the metrics you’d like to tracking.
+Identify all of the metrics you tracked in your old technology, as well as all of the metrics you’d like to track.

 As with any prioritization decision, you’ll find that you have limited bandwidth.
 Decide which metrics are the most critical to track.